 It all comes back to one of my favorite food groups: healthy fats.
 You see, our brains are actually made of 60 percent fat, which is why we need things like avo in our lives to keep our minds thriving.

-According to Greatist, healthy fats stimulate ketosis, the natural process that burns stored fat for energy.
+healthy fats stimulate ketosis, the natural process that burns stored fat for energy.
 Monounsaturated fat found in avocados attributes to this, as well as encourages production of something called acetylochline, a neurotransmitter that controls how we learn and store memories.
+Organic Black Beans, $1.39 Thrive Market

 What's good for your heart, is generally good for your brain, and that's the case for black beans.